 We love teachers so much which is why we’re always excited to track down great ideas for teacher gifts from the class.
 After all, they give to our kids all day long without complaining (to us, anyway) about the runny noses they wipe, or the fifth round of lice to hit the school this year.
 With the school year wrapping up as we speak, if you haven’t started thinking about gifts from the class for your teacher yet we’ve got some great ideas, both new and from years past.

 One thing we’ve learned from talking to dozens of teachers over the years: While those envelopes of cash and designer handbags are lovely gestures, what they really appreciate and remember most is something heartfelt from the class or an individual student that acknowledges the difference they may have made in a child’s life that year.
 Even if it’s just a thoughtful card.

 1. DIY ARTWORK FROM THE KIDS

-This DIY teacher art from the class is so terrific from a preschool or kindergarten class.
+This DIY teacher art from the class is one of many we shared recently.
+It’s so terrific from a preschool or kindergarten class.
 It’s easy to do (especially if you can steal a half-hour with the kids while the teacher is out of the classroom somehow) and to make it even easier, cut the heart out first, then apply it to a larger piece of poster board.
 Unless you can trust the kids to do it right on the canvas (some masking tape to mark out the heart should help).
 The truth is though, even imperfections make it perfect.